 Many burn victims require multiple skin grafts.
 Burns can even lead to amputation.
 Often, burn victims suffer from psychological trauma as they struggle to manage the impact of scarring.

 Truck accidents often result in multiple broken bones.
 The driver of the other vehicle may suffer breaks in the hands and arms due to bracing against the steering wheel during the accident.
 Broken ribs or legs are also common.
 Broken bones can prevent the victim from returning to work for some time after the accident.
 Many victims require surgery to set the breaks and increase the odds of complete healing.
 Victims with broken bones may suffer some mobility and flexibility challenges, even long after the initial accident.

-If you have grounds for a claim against the trucking company, for example, you may obtain more compensation than you would if you filed a claim against the truck driver alone.
+If you have grounds for a claim against the trucking company, for example, you may obtain more compensation than you would if you filed a claim against the semi truck driver alone.

 In most New Jersey truck accidents, the injuries will form the foundation of your claim.
 Severe injuries often leave you with substantial medical expenses.
 You may have expenses for emergency treatment, a long-term hospital stay, or multiple procedures after your accident.
 You may also face bills for therapy or expensive medical devices designed to aid you in mobility or recovery.
 Keep track of all medical bills related to your accident.
 These bills can serve as vital evidence of the injuries you suffered.

 You may have needed time away from work to recover or been unable to return to work at all, leading to lost income.
 You could claim compensation for your lost earnings, current and future, as part of your truck accident claim.

 Your unique experience following the wreck can affect the extent of pain and suffering you claim.
 Discuss your losses with your attorney, including the physical pain of your injuries as well as emotional losses, social isolation, and other challenges.